 Except as noted above for Alternative Fuel infrastructure, all CMAQ projects must demonstrate the three primary elements of eligibility:

-- Transportation identity;
+- Transportation project;

-- Emissions reduction and; missions reduction and;
+- Emissions reduction and;

 Generally, projects eligible under the CMAQ program prior to enactment of Moving Ahead for Progress in the 21st Centry, or MAP-21, remain eligible with the new authorization.
 While project eligibilities are continued, there is some modification with new language placing considerable emphasis on select project types including electric and natural gas vehicle infrastructure and diesel retrofits.